riczorn/happyorder/node/README.txt

 Node.js / socket / express.io for syncronization and communication,
-the main purpose of this module is currently to translate the /pocket/web_unikas.exe xml GET api to a RESTful json implementation for ease of consumption by the app.
+the main purpose of this module is currently to translate the /pocket/web_unikas.exe xml GET api to a json implementation for ease of consumption by the app.

 Folder layout